onlyhead/plotter/README.md

 - **Modern C++20** - Uses latest C++ features and best practices
 - **Concord geometry integration** - All coordinates must use Concord Point objects
 - **Pigment color management** - All colors must use Pigment RGB, HSL, or HSV types
-- **🎬 Animated GIF support** - Create smooth animations using imageio or PIL for efficient GIF encoding
+- **🎬 Animated GIF support** - Create smooth animations using imageio for efficient GIF encoding
 - **Python/matplotlib backend** - Leverages the power and flexibility of matplotlib
 - **Easy to use** - Simple API focused on geometric primitives and proper color management